 Final definition:

-Leftover text:
+Leftover text: The most common practice defines haplotype block as a segment of the genome inherited from a single common ancestor, with no recombination occurring in the lineages of interest.
+As sequence evolves through time the common ancestor sequence is additionally disrupted by mutation, which can result in blocks identical by descent in fact looking different.
+Genotype error can be another source of uncertainty causing misinterpretation of the haplotype block.

 In some methods, haplotype blocks are directly referred to as identity by descent (IBD) segments and length of the haplotype block equivalent to identification of their “endpoints” (Browning & Browning, 2020).